 Borax refining had been a key part of production for Howards since the Plaistow laboratory opened at the turn of the century.
 Both Tibetan tincal imported via the East India Company, and borate of lime from Peruvian coastal saline deposits had been used as raw materials.
 In the late 1820s a new source from Italy, exploited by Count Lardarel, came onto the market and almost wiped out the Tibetan tincal trade in Europe.
-In Italy Howard obtained a sample of this Tuscan boracic acid in 1830 from the wholesale druggist David Taylor and Sons of Mincing Lane.
+Howard obtained a sample of this Tuscan boracic acid in 1830 from the wholesale druggist David Taylor and Sons of Mincing Lane.
 Analysis showed the sample was of high quality and free from muriatic acid.
-In Italy Ital
+The firm subsequently inquired how it would be imported.
+Taylors' reply underlines the value, scale and complexity of the networks of supply involved in the international borax trade: